onefrankguy/frankmitchell.org/posts/regulating-voltage-with-junk-box-parts.md

 the middle and bottom legs are connected.
 Normally, you'd use a single pole single throw switch (with just two legs) for an on/off type connection.
 However, there's an identical switch on the front panel of the NorCal 40A that uses both connections.
-Using the same type of switch for both makes for fewer kinds of parts.
+Using the same type of switch in both places means you have fewer kinds of parts.
 When you're building radios, that's a good thing, since it keeps costs down.

 ## Noisy power source protection ##